Danielle Bunten Berry: Career

 In 1978, Berry sold a real-time auction game for the Apple II titled Wheeler Dealers to a Canadian software company, Speakeasy Software.
 This early multiplayer game required a custom controller, raising its price to USD$35 in an era of $15 games sold in plastic bags.
 It sold only 50 copies.
+After creating a football game to play with friends at work, Berry submitted it Strategic Simulations, which the company ended up publishing in 1981 as Computer Quarterback.

 After producing three titles for Strategic Simulations, Berry, who by then had founded a software company called Ozark Softscape, caught the attention of Electronic Arts founder Trip Hawkins.
 M.U.L.E. was Berry's first game for EA, originally published for the Atari 8-bit computers because the Atari 800 had four controller ports.
 Berry later ported it to the Commodore 64.
 While its sales of 30,000 units were not high, the game developed a cult following and was widely pirated.
 The game setting was inspired by the novel Time Enough for Love by Robert A. Heinlein.

 Along with the success of M.U.L.E., Berry also had close ties with the games Robot Rascals, Heart of Africa, and Cartels & Cutthroat$.
 Throughout her career, she was involved in the creation of 12 games, 10 of which revolved around multiplayer compatibility.
-The only two which didn't have a multiplayer focus were The Seven Cities of Gold and Heart of Africa.
+The only two which did not have a multiplayer focus were The Seven Cities of Gold and Heart of Africa.

 Berry wanted to follow up M.U.L.E. with a game that would have been similar to the later game Sid Meier's Civilization, but after fellow Ozark Softscape partners balked at the idea, Berry followed with The Seven Cities of Gold, which proved popular because of its simplicity.
 By the time the continent data were stored in the computer's memory, there was little left for fancy graphics or complex gameplay - the game had only five resources.
 It was a hit, selling more than 150,000 copies.